Manufacturers Trust Company Building: Form

-The Manufacturers Trust Company Building is five stories tall, with four stories occupying the entire lot, as well as a penthouse recessed from all sides except the western side.
+The Manufacturers Trust Company Building is five stories tall.
+The lower four stories occupy the entire lot; the penthouse is recessed from all sides except its western.
 The penthouse is T-shaped, with a mechanical section on its western side, and a narrower office section extending east.
-Because the Manufacturers Trust Company Building is surrounded by skyscrapers, it was originally naturally illuminated for only a short period every day.
+The building is 74 ft tall, including the penthouse roof.

-SOM characterizes the building as being 74 ft tall, including the roof of its penthouse.
-The building's height was affected by an agreement wherein Manufacturers Trust had subleased the lot at 508 Fifth Avenue from Walter J. Salmon Sr., the developer of the adjacent 500 Fifth Avenue.
-By leasing 508 Fifth Avenue, and thus taking its air rights, Salmon had obtained a taller height for his skyscraper than would be normally allowed under zoning codes.
-The terms of the sublease specified that the portion of any structure at 508 Fifth Avenue could not be more than 63 ft tall, or obstruct the adjacent skyscraper in any other way.
-(Note: The height restriction only applied to the land lot at 508 Fifth Avenue, and only ran until the end of Salmon's lease in 1965.
-Structures on the lots at 510–514 Fifth Avenue could be erected taller than that.
+The building's height was affected by an agreement with Walter J. Salmon Sr., who had developed the adjacent 500 Fifth Avenue.
+Salmon had leased the site at 508 Fifth Avenue and used its air development rights to make his skyscraper larger.
+As such, any building there could not rise higher than 63 ft tall or obstruct the adjacent skyscraper.
+(Note: The height restriction, which only applied to the land lot at 508 Fifth Avenue, expired at the end of Salmon's lease in 1965.
+Structures on the lots at 510–514 Fifth Avenue could be taller than that.
 The New York City Landmarks Preservation Commission also cites a figure of 68 ft for the height restriction.)
-The penthouse is thus set back from the lot line at 508 Fifth Avenue because it rises above the maximum height permitted in the sublease agreement.
+At the site formerly occupied by 508 Fifth Avenue, the penthouse is set back from the lot line because it rises above the maximum height.